Wandalen/willbe/doc/tutorial/Criteria.md

 ### Preparing the will file:

-In this tutorial we are going to create two reflectors with a different criterion value, to show how it modifies the behaviour of the routine, and how to use criteria.
+In this tutorial we are going to create two reflectors with a criterion, in order to show how the criterion value modifies the behaviour of the routine.

+#### Create a base will config for the module:

 Our objective will be to copy one or two files, depending on the criterion value.
-We will call it `copyAll`, where, if it equals 0 only one file will be copied, and if it equals 1 both files will be copied.

-#### Create a base will config for the module:
+Therefore, we need to set paths for each file:

 <details>
   <summary><u>Click to expand!</u></summary>